aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/chart-creation-and-customization/check-slides-comparison/_index.md

 ### How can I obtain Aspose.Slides for .NET?

-You can download Aspose.Slides for .NET from the official [Aspose.Slides website](https://releases.aspose.com/slides/net/).
+You can download Aspose.Slides for .NET from the  [Aspose.Slides website](https://releases.aspose.com/slides/net/).

 ### Is Aspose.Slides suitable for handling presentations with complex animations?